 - Clicking through pages

 - Clicking multiple views on the product image

 - Hovering your mouse over the item price

 In the above example, completing each of these steps helps you along your journey to conversion.
 Most marketers I talk to put a lot of thought into perfecting their customer journey, but then it doesn’t translate when they go to communicate the success of their optimizations efforts.
 That pressure means some metrics, like scrolling depth or mouse hovers, go unanalyzed — leaving revenue on the table.

-It’s always exciting to test something huge with a big impact, for example, the steps in your check out flow or the copy in your promotions.
-However, these tests are time consuming, resource heavy, and slower to release.
-Smaller scale tests like adjusting the placement of your customer service phone number can be built and released in a few minutes with SiteSpect.
+It’s always exciting to A/B test something huge with a big impact, for example, the steps in your check out flow or the copy in your promotions.
+However, these A/B tests are time consuming, resource heavy, and slower to release.
+Smaller scale A/B tests like adjusting the placement of your customer service phone number can be built and released in a few minutes with SiteSpect.
 In one case, this quick effort resulted in a 5% uplift in checkouts — valued at $10 million annual additional revenue.
-Now, imagine executing just 5 of these minimal effort, smaller scale tests every month.
+Now, imagine executing just 5 of these minimal effort, smaller scale A/B tests every month.
 You’re making an enormous revenue impact.